 10.1.
 Guarantee of the Members

-- access and/or use the Application and/or the Services for illegal purposes and/or with the aim of causing harm to the reputation and image of any of the Parties, and more generally that he/it shall not infringe the rights, notably intellectual property, of the Company and/or third parties;
+- access and/or use the Application and/or the Services for illegal purposes and/or with the aim of causing harm to the reputation and image of any of the Parties, and more generally that it/it shall not infringe the rights, notably intellectual property, of the Company and/or third parties;

 - use devices or software other than those provided by the Company intended to or that may: i) affect or try to affect the proper operation of the Application and/or the Services; or ii) extract, modify or view all or part of the Application on any support other than the User's Device, even in buffer or temporary memory, or for customised use;